xpack/web-jekyll/pages/core/xpm/cli/run.md

 Options passed after the double dash separator are not processed but appended _as is_ at the end of the command string.

-Before creating new processes to run the comman, `xpm run` prepends `xpacks/.bin:node_modules/.bin` to the environment `PATH`.
+Before creating new processes to run the command, `xpm run` prepends `xpacks/.bin:node_modules/.bin` to the environment `PATH`.

 {% include important.html content="This has the effect that all